cran-task-views/ModelDeployment/ModelDeployment.md

 gratefully acknowledged.

-### Deployment through Different Types of Artifacts
+### Deployment through different types of artifacts

 This section includes packages that provides functionalities to export the trained model to an artifact that could fit in small devices such as